conorwhanson/coding_reference/JavaScript/JavaScript.md

 Expressions create values

 ## JS Variable
-- var = generic variable irrespective of dtype (Python automatically does this)
+- var = generic variable irrespective of dtype (Python automatically does this).
+Can be used in entire program.
-- let = temp variable (for temp i in list:)
+- let = temp variable (for temp i in list:), only available in particular code block.
-- const = immutable variable
+- const = immutable variable updated only once.

 JS String: console.log(`Hello ${name}!`)